bplmaps/lmec-main-site/content/articles/building-blocks-curator-s-introduction.md

 I think somewhere we intuitively sense that US cities got bigger and denser at some point, and if you think about it historically like I do, it was probably after the Civil War, which is the same time these atlases became mass produced.
 The growth of cities means more people, materials and buildings, which means denser, diversified networks of spaces, more wear and tear as well as physical _risk_.
 By coming up with novel ways of spatially conveying these risks, the maps, which were published each year, unwittingly portray a constant churning of the urban domain.
 But they’re not infographics or videos, and we have to read big changes into them, if so inclined.

 The Civil War marked the legal end of American chattel slavery, under which rubric people of African descent were routinely assigned the status of property and denied property owning rights.
 Emancipation naturally brought about profound political-economic change.
 Considering that history, it is my own inclination to read the Civil War into the growth of cities, and thus, into the urban atlases.

+> _"this massive, abstract assembly of interconnected spaces and people."_

 Some of the economic changes war brought include the proliferation of cash within daily transactions, an expanded federal governmental presence, the enormous expansion of railroads and mining, and later, telecommunications, electricity, and real estate development symbolized by tall buildings.
 Therefore, many of these themes make their appearance in the show.
 Even in the North, daily life must have changed dramatically, as the ways people met household needs adapted to new technologies and social situations.
 The city by nature reflects that and the maps by design represent it.

 \[p8, right\]